lacework/ops/aws-access-key/README.md

 The code uses a DynamoDB table to track state, mostly to avoid spamming users with multiple Jiras and Slack messages.
 It keeps track of the last time a user was messaged.
 By default, this uses the table `iam-access-key-alert` and will automaticaly create it if missing.

 _Note_: By default, users are only ping'd on Slack if they have not been ping'd in the last 24 hours _and_ the configuration parameter `send_slack` is `True`.
 Likewise, Jira issues will only be filed if there isn't a prior open Jira _and_ `create_jira` is `True`.

+The script uses DynamoDB to keep track of the last time we ping'd a user regarding their expiring/expired access key, if a table does not exist, then the code will create a table - so that you don't have to worry about this.

 See below for other configuration options.